MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/ns-cfgmgr32-io_des.md

 #### For a resource requirements list:

-The number of elements in the <a href="https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-io_range_s">IO_RANGE</a> array that is included in the <a href="https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-io_resource_s">IO_RESOURCE</a> structure.
+The number of elements in the [IO_RANGE](https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-io_range)a> array that is included in the [IO_RESOURCE](https://docs.microsoft.com/windows/desktop/api/cfgmgr32/ns-cfgmgr32-io_resource)a> structure.

 ### -field IOD_Type